 What we like: Sturdier design than the Dr.Tray above.

 What we don’t: Lack of resistance in folding arms and awkward tilt lever.

-Combining features from Yakima’s Dr.Tray and HoldUp racks is the well-rounded and competitively-priced HoldUp Evo.
-The most notable upgrade from the standard HoldUp is the use of larger cradles that can fit up to 5-inch wide fat bike tires (the HoldUp maxes out at 3 inches).
+Combining features from Yakima’s Dr.Tray and HoldUp racks is the well-rounded and competitively priced HoldUp Evo.
+The most notable upgrade from the standard HoldUp is the use of larger cradles that can fit up to 5-inch-wide fat bike tires (the HoldUp maxes out at 3 inches).
 Further, the Evo addresses our main issue with the lightweight Dr.Tray: stability.
 This 51-pound rack is solidly built and doesn’t have the same swaying or durability concerns of its more expensive cousin.
-As with the Dr.Tray, however, the HoldUp Evo has seen a $50 jump in price for 2019, which puts it in the same class as the more polished Thule T2 Pro XT and Kuat NV Base 2.0.
+It's worth noting, however, that the HoldUp Evo has seen a $50 jump in price for 2019, which puts it in the same class as the more polished Thule T2 Pro XT and Kuat NV Base 2.0.